Lessons Learned on the Paris Metro

 Then her train car passed and I didn't think much more about it.
 I boarded and took a seat, settling into my state of being present but not present, just like everyone else, headphones on and eyes forward.
 But as the train started to pull out of the station, I looked out and saw the most incredible sight.

 She was both laughing and crying at the same time, with her head resting on his shoulder.
 He was grinning from ear to ear as he caressed her back.
-Together, these two homely people were beautiful, purely, wonderfully, unabashedly beautiful, and the affection they felt for each other was an inspiring sight to behold.
+Together, these two souls were beautiful, purely, wonderfully, unabashedly beautiful, and their affection for each other was an inspiring sight to behold.
 For that moment, the entire universe for them extended no further than those two red plastic chairs.

 Then my train moved into the tunnel, and they were gone.